open-telemetry/oteps/text/0066-separate-context-propagation.md

 object.
 Each concern uses its own namespaced set of keys in the context, containing all of the data for that cross-cutting concern.

+The following is an example API, and not meant as final.

+**`CreateKey(name) -> key`**
+To allow concerns to control access to their data, the Context API uses keys which cannot be guessed by third parties which have not been explictly handed the key.
+It is recommended that concerns mediate data access via an API, rather than provide direct public access to their keys.

 **`GetValue(context, key) -> value`**
 To access the local state of an concern, the Context API provides a function which takes a context and a key as input, and returns a value.

 **`SetValue(context, key, value) -> context`**
-To record the local state of a cross-cutting concern, the Context API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.
+To record the local state of a cross-cutting concern, the Context API provides a function which takes a context, a key, and a value as input, and returns a new context which contains the new value.
+Note that the new value is not present in the old context.

+**`RemoveValue(context, key) -> context`**
+RemoveValue returns a new context with the key cleared.
+Note that the removed value still remains present in the old context.

 ### Optional: Automated Context Management